sagemathinc/cocalc/notes/final_push-part2.md

 (0:45?)  [ ] bug -- if editing file with long name, vertical size is miscomputed.
 (I put in a 5-minute hack truncate.)
 (0:30?)  [ ] make sure email reset works with cloud.sagemath.org
 (1:00?)  [ ] worksheet: be able to print a worksheet (something involving HTML/CSS)
-(0:45?)  [ ] editor synchronization and split docs aren't done -- cursor/selection in bottom doc gets messed up -- sync the window with focus?

 (1:00?)  [ ] MINIFY actual page js